MatthewOscar/and101-lab1-starter/README.md

 <!-- (This is a comment) INSTRUCTIONS: Go through this page and fill out any **bolded** entries with their correct values.-->

-# AND101 Project 1 - Hello, Squirrel!
+# AND101 Lab 1 - Android Treasure Hunt!

-Submitted by: **Your Name Here**
+Submitted by: **Matthew Wyatt**

-Time spent: **X** hours spent in total
+Time spent: **1.5** hours spent in total

 ## Summary

-**Name of your app** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+**Android Treasure Hunt!** is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.

 If I had to describe this project in three (3) emojis, they would be: **emojis here**